GLP-1 receptor agonist: Adverse effects

 GLP-1 agonists' most common adverse effects are gastrointestinal.
 These limit the maximum tolerated dose and require gradual dose escalation.
-Nausea, vomiting, diarrhea, and constipation are all commonly reported.
-Nausea is directly related to the GLP-1 agonist's serum concentration and is reported in up to three-quarters of people using short-acting GLP-1 agonists but fewer of those using long-acting agonists.
-Reactions at the injection site are also common, especially with shorter-acting drugs.
+Nausea, vomiting, diarrhea, and constipation are commonly reported.
+Nausea is directly related to serum concentration and is reported in up to three-quarters of people using short-acting GLP-1 agonists, but fewer of those using long-acting agonists.
+Injection site reactions are common, especially with shorter-acting drugs.

-Human trials and meta-analyses have found no reliable association between the drugs and pancreatitis or pancreatic cancer, but some case reports of pancreatitis have emerged in postmarketing reports, and the American Association of Clinical Endocrinologists recommends caution in people with a history of pancreatitis.
-Discontinuation is recommended if acute pancreatitis occurs.
+GLP-1 agonists appear to increase the risk of non-arteritic anterior ischemic optic neuropathy.

-GLP-1 agonists appear to increase the risk of non-arteritic anterior ischemic optic neuropathy, although further research is needed to establish if the observed association is causal.
+Some people develop anti-drug antibodies, which are more common with exenatide (the antibodies were detectable in a third or more of people) than other GLP-1 agonists and can decrease efficacy.
+Gallstones may form while attempting to induce rapid weight loss.

-Some people develop anti-drug antibodies, which are more common with exenatide (the antibodies were detectable in a third or more of people) than other GLP-1 agonists and can decrease the drug's efficacy.
-GLP-1 agonists increase the risk of gallstones when used to induce rapid weight loss.
+The risk of aspiration under anesthesia is higher due to delayed gastric emptying, according to case reports.
+In 2024, the American Society of Anesthesiologists and others suggested suspending GLP-1 agonist treatment in most people on the day of the procedure for daily dosing or a week before for weekly dosing.

-GLP-1 agonists may increase the risk of aspiration during anesthesia due to delayed gastric emptying, according to case reports.
-In 2023, the American Society of Anesthesiologists suggested holding the GLP-1 agonists on the day of the procedure/surgery or a week earlier.
+A 2024 study suggested that GLP-1 weight-loss medications do not increase the risk of suicide or suicidal thoughts in children and adolescents, contrary to some previous concerns.
+The study included over 54,000 U.S. adolescents and reported a 33% reduction in the risk of suicidal thoughts and attempts among those using the drugs compared to those who did not.
+In January 2026, the US Food and Drug Administration requested removal of suicidal behavior and ideation warnings from glucagon-like peptide-1 receptor agonist (GLP-1 RA) medications.

-A 2024 study suggests that GLP-1 weight-loss medications do not increase the risk of suicide or suicidal thoughts in children and adolescents, contrary to some previous concerns.
-The study included over 54,000 U.S. adolescents and found a 33% reduction in the risk of suicidal thoughts and attempts among those using the drugs compared to those who did not.
-Additionally, while adolescents taking GLP-1 drugs experienced more gastrointestinal symptoms, they had a lower risk of acute pancreatitis compared to the control group.
-A similar study in adults found similar results for semaglutide.
+While adolescents taking GLP-1 drugs experienced more gastrointestinal symptoms, they had a lower risk of acute pancreatitis compared to the control group.
+A similar study in adults reported similar results for semaglutide.

 A 2025 study suggested that GLP-1 agonists increased risks of hypotension (low blood pressure), syncope (fainting), joint diseases, nephrolithiasis (kidney stones), interstitial nephritis, and acute pancreatitis.